 .

 We also need to select one of OpenAI's language models to generate the completion.
-In this example, we use the gpt-3.5-turbo
+In this example, we use gpt-4o-mini

-model, which is optimized for chat use cases, and faster and cheaper but less capable than the GPT-4 models.
+, a fast, affordable small model.
 You can switch this out for a different model if you like.
-See Open AI's list of compatible models for more choices.
+See Open AI's list of models for more choices.

 The model returns a list of choices